Obama addresses the state of American democracy in heartfelt farewell speech

 Our Constitution is a remarkable, beautiful gift.
 But it’s really just a piece of parchment.
 It has no power on its own.
 We, the people, give it power – with our participation, and the choices we make.
 Whether or not we stand up for our freedoms.
 Whether or not we respect and enforce the rule of law.
 America is no fragile thing.
 But the gains of our long journey to freedom are not assured.”

-Building his call to action, the outgoing president weaved with typical eloquence among broad concepts like democracy and opportunity, fairness and empathy.
-Relatedlty, he made time to reflect on a few particularly relevant scourges of the modern Internet:
+Building his call to action, Obama weaved with typical eloquence among broad concepts like hope and opportunity, fairness and empathy.
+He then paused to reflect on a few particularly relevant scourges of modern online life:

 “For too many of us, it’s become safer to retreat into our own bubbles, whether in our neighborhoods or college campuses or places of worship or our social media feeds, surrounded by people who look like us and share the same political outlook and never challenge our assumptions.